 The competition field is a flat surface of size 3m x 4m with several zones for different purposes.
-Each team has a colored "home base" zone (red (#FF0000) and blue (#0000FF)), where the robot will start and end its course.
+Each team has a colored "home base" zone (red and blue), where the robot will start and end its course.
 There is a "pit" zone where your team members can freely move around.
-You can touch the robot only when it's in this team pit (about 25cm x 1m space, where the pit overlaps the home base).
-At all the other times, interfering with the robot is forbidden.
+You can touch the robot only when it's in this team pit (about 1,2m x 1,2m space, where the pit overlaps the home base (60cmx60cm)).
+At all the other times, touching the robot is forbidden.